wintechis/sparqledit/README.md

   * load multiple view configs at the same time; save all current views
   * special input component for dateTime (with time zone)
   * support for changing the generated update query
-  * save result table as CSV
 * SOLID app
   * multiple spedit:SparqlView instances in RDF
   * better UI for up-/downloading views to/from Solid Pod

-* Additional features/ideas
+__Additional features/ideas__
+* SPARQL_edit change log
+  * reapply manual changes after the KG building pipeline recreated the KG
+  * replay changes based on log of changes/deltas executed with SPARQL_edit
+  * save changes as RDF in named graph of the edited KG
+  * difficulty: transactional execution for update query and change logging
-  * SPARQL_edit for RDF documents using an internal SPARQL engine
+* SPARQL_edit for RDF/Solid documents
+  * using an internal SPARQL engine
-    * load local RDF files, SPARQL_edit and save as RDF file
+  * for local RDF files or Solid/LDP documents
-    * GET, SPARQL_edit and PUT LDP documents

 ### Important notes